the best museums cusco

 Tour time03 hours

-We couldn’t continue our list of museums in Cusco without mentioning the Inka museum, located just half a block from the main square.
-This was one of the first museums in Cusco and if you want to know better the history of the people who built attractions like Machu Picchu, Sacsayhuaman or Moray, you have to visit this museum.
+We couldn’t continue our list of museums in Cusco without mentioning the Inka Museum, just half a block from the main square.
+This was one of the first museums in Cusco, and if you want to know the history of the people who built attractions like Machu Picchu, Sacsayhuaman, or Moray better, you must visit this museum.
 The Inca Museum is owned by the UNSAAC (the National University of Cusco, with more than 300 years of existence.
 The fifth oldest in all of America), which is also in charge of its administration.
-It is located in a large Spanish colonial mansion that was built and inhabited by the Spanish aristocrat Francisco Alderete Maldonado, called the Admiral, in the middle of the XVII century.
+It is located in a large Spanish colonial mansion built and inhabited by the Spanish aristocrat Francisco Alderete Maldonado, called the Admiral, in the middle of the XVII century.

 The building suffered severe damage during the 1650 earthquake, and it was refurbished and later bought by Don Pedro Peralta de Los Rios.
 The mansion remained under his management until a new earthquake in 1950.
-This time the refurbishing and subsequent purchase of the property were in charge of the UNSAAC, until these days.
+This time, the refurbishing and subsequent purchase of the property were under the control of the UNSAAC until now.

-Nowadays, thanks to its strategic location, it is usually a stop on our private tours in Peru.
-The Inka museum has an important collection of pre-Hispanic ceramics, textiles, goldsmiths, jewelry, and even mummies and skulls from the Inca period.
+Thanks to its strategic location, it is usually a stop on our private tours in Peru.
+The Inka Museum has a significant collection of pre-Hispanic ceramics, textiles, goldsmiths, jewelry, mummies, and skulls from the Inca Empire period.
 Get ready to know the civilization responsible for building the incomparable Machu Picchu.
 The museum houses some of the best collections of gold, metal, textiles, pottery, mummies, and drinking vessels.
 This is without mentioning other numerous archaeological finds in the Cusco area.

-Be sure to appreciate the ornate ceilings and see the local weavers in the building’s courtyard.
-This museum can be a bit more expensive than some other museums in Cusco.
-But we think the admission price is worth every penny due to the high quality of the museum.
-You can also hire a Cusco travel guide to accompany you to learn a little more about the history of the pieces.
+Be sure to appreciate the ornate ceilings and see the local weavers in the courtyard.
+This museum can be a bit more expensive than some other museums in Cusco, but the admission price is worth every penny due to its high quality.
+You can also hire a Cusco travel guide to accompany you and learn a little more about the history of the pieces.

 3. Regional Historical museum